Kanban-Zai/kanban-zai-version-1.0/README.md

 a part of the team (more than one person) is now colluding against another part of the team, in the shadows.

 If this happens your team is done.
 The nastiness of it will ebb and flow as people leave and new people arrive.
-Infact this personel churn is one of the traditional metrics of determine problems in an organisation or team.
+Infact this personel churn-over is one of the traditional metrics of determine problems in an organisation or team.
 However, once the rot sets in it is very difficult to remove.

 one of the two primary ideas behind Kanban-zai core is to protect a team from this scenario.
 To protect a team from itself.